lume/lume/README.md

 clone the [base scaffolding repository](https://github.com/dmvaldman/samsara-base) and follow the install instructions there.

 You can find reference documentation here: [samsaraJS.org/docs](http://www.samsaraJS.org/docs).
-We'll be ading more "higher level" documentation and examples soon!
+We'll be adding more "higher level" documentation and examples soon!

 If you have questions, join the [SamsaraJS Google Group](https://groups.google.com/forum/#!forum/samsarajs)